msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

         - prompt user or device for their attention (Notification Hub)
   - Azure Event Grid
     - deals with discrete events
-    - Implements Event-based architecture(pub/sub model)
+    - Implements Event-based architecture (pub/sub model)
     - Publishers emit events(state change) and subscribers consume them
-    - supports many subscriber to one publisher
+    - supports many subscribers to one publisher
     - filter events
     - scalable up and down
     - pay for what you use
     - Register Event Grid Provider
       - [register_event_grid.sh](register_event_grid.sh)
     - Demo
       - Portal -> Current Subscription(e.g .
 Free Trial) -> Resource Providers -> Microsoft.EventGrid
   - Pub/Sub Concepts
     - Event signifies something changed
     - Publisher has no expectation of what happens next(by the subscribers)